 Marie Hinson is a queer and trans artist raised in Appalachia, now practicing poetry, performance, and film in NYC.
 Her work has been included in commissions and programming at the Philadelphia Museum of Art, Tribeca Film Festival, Brooklyn Rail, Center for Book Arts, Bureau of General Services: Queer Division, Vox Populi, and the Scribe Video Center.
-Currently, she is a virtual reality cyberpunk goth building immersive performance environments in cyberspace as hexe.exe.
+Currently, she is a virtual reality cyberpunk building immersive performance environments in cyberspace as hexe.exe.

 Marie is the author of a chapbook of poetry, Please Remit My Qubits (Operating System, 2020).
 Her latest writing is a zine, I Don’t Want a Body Anymore, about online trans embodiment and community through the warp space of virtual reality.
 She is touring virtually and IRL with the noise and poetry performance Stretch the Grid Over My Skin.